 This hierarchy has an implicit value attribution, whereby matters that can be outsourced have a lower value, because, arguably, they can be performed by anyone with fundamental legal training.
 Clients therefore expect these kinds of legal services to cost the least out of the different layers of service.

 At the top of the hierarchy, Betting the Business matters include not only major transactions and litigation, but also knowledge of how to work government agencies or understanding how a case will be positioned in the media.
 Consequently, these services are priced in accordance with the perceived value.
-As Gordon Davidson, Partner and Chairman, Fenwick & West LLP remarked, clients are willing to pay law firms top dollar for "narrow expertise borne out of years of experience."
+As Gordon Davidson, Partner and Chairman of Fenwick & West LLP remarked, clients are willing to pay law firms top dollar for "narrow expertise borne out of years of experience."

 Large Client Case Study: Cisco Systems, Inc.